wow-actions/needs-more-info/README.md

   pullRequest?: {
     /**
-     * Require Pull Requests to contain more information than what is
+     * Require PRs to contain more information than what is provided in the PR
-     * provided in the PR template.
-Will fail if the pull request's body
+     * template.
+Will fail if the pull request's body is equal to the provided
-     * is equal to the provided template.
+     * template.
      */
     checkTemplate?: boolean
     /**